HeisenbugLtd/spat/doc/spark_file_format.md

 #### 3.2.7 The `flow[].entity` object

-Contains the objects for `name` of the source file and the `location` withing that source file of the (enclosing) compilation unit.
+Contains the objects for `name` of the source file and the `location` within that source file of the (enclosing) compilation unit.

 * Example:
 ```json